Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Methodology

 \subsubsection{Non-Exclusive Mutability Bugs}

-Incorrect \las can allow the lifetimes of multiple mutable borrows to overlap (i.e., violate Rule 2 in~\Cref{sec:back_lifetime}), leading to non-exclusive mutability.
+Incorrect \las can allow the lifetimes of multiple mutable borrows to overlap (i.e., violate Rule 2 in~\Cref{sec:back_lifetime}), leading to NEM.
 This kind of error can be caused by arg-return or arg-arg assignment.
-However, in our empirical analysis (as we shall describe in~\Cref{sec:registry}), we did not observe any non-exclusive mutability bugs caused by arg-arg assignment.
+However, in our empirical analysis (as we shall describe in~\Cref{sec:registry}), we did not observe any NEM bugs caused by arg-arg assignment.
 We therefore exclude them from the scope of this paper, and leave it to future work.